 The biggest risk of investing does not come from the market.
 It comes from the investors themselves who can’t sit tight during market crisis.

 Sitting skill matters.
 It is the time in the market that makes most of the difference.
-Missing a few best days in the stock market can derail the investment plan.
+Missing a few best days in the stock market can derail and damage any investment plan.

-The longer the money stays in the market, the harder the compounding effect works for me.
+The longer the money stays in the market, the better and harder the compounding effect works for us.

 Compounding effect works best when it is uninterrupted.